Linwood School Values

-Littlewood is the Early Years setting at our new nursery & reception campus.
+Littlewood is the Early Years setting at our nursery, reception and year 1 campus.
 At Littlewood, we support each student as an individual and follow autism best practice guidelines to best support learning and development.
-We use the Early Years Foundation Development Matters to support the students at a level specific to each child.
+We use the Early Years Foundation stage and Birth to Five matters guidance to support the students at a level specific to each child.
 Our programme focuses on communication, regardless of language ability, and as a school we follow a Total Communication Approach which means we use words, symbols, pictures, signing and objects to help students understand.

 Our classroom is designed for six students.
-It is a lower arousal room with an attached play room and our own outside play area.
+It is a lower arousal room with an attached outside play area and outdoor classroom.
 Students gather around the interactive whiteboard for group activities and use the kitchen area for meals, snacks and messy play.
-Small groups gather for story time on the comfy sofas in the book corner and others use the sinks for pouring and measuring.
+Small groups can gather for story time in the book corner or sensory den.
 Paint comes out on the long desk and our floor trays can move about the room for students to fill with toys or sit in themselves for special activities.
 We use the outside area for many different activities throughout the day to support the development of physical skills as well as activities across the curriculum.

 As parents and carers you’ll play a partner role with the teachers and staff at the school to best support your child.
 We want to work closely with families and encourage the sharing of knowledge and experience.
-Information can be shared via the home school communication book, phone calls and informal and formal meetings as well as an initial home-visit when your child starts school.
-Each child has an Early Learning Journal that will become filled with pictures and notes about their learning and development.
-Families are encouraged to use ‘Wow’ certificates to share proud moments and send in pictures of special events.
+Information can be shared via email, phone calls and informal and formal meetings as well as parents evening and annual EHCP reviews.
+Each child has an electronic Early Learning Journal that will become filled with pictures and notes about their learning and development.
+Families are encouraged to upload photographs or videos of learning from home too.